kaixxz/MediNote/replit.md

 - Application now runs cleanly without any configuration issues
 - All three report types (SOAP, Progress Notes, Discharge Summary) fully operational with AI integration

-### July 18, 2025 - Credit-Based Monetization System
+### July 18, 2025 - Credit System Removal and Render Deployment Preparation
-- ✓ Implemented credit-based system with 3 free trial credits for new users
+- ✓ Completely removed credit-based monetization system for clean deployment
-- ✓ Added credit deduction for AI features (1 credit per generation/review)
-- ✓ Created three pricing tiers: Starter ($2/5 credits), Professional ($5/15 credits), Enterprise ($10/35 credits)
+- ✓ Removed all Stripe dependencies and payment processing code
+- ✓ Cleaned up database schema to remove credit-related tables and columns
-- ✓ Built credit display component showing remaining credits and purchase options
+- ✓ Removed CreditDisplay component and all credit UI references
-- ✓ Added proper error handling for insufficient credits with user-friendly messages
-- ✓ Integrated credit refresh after purchases and usage
+- ✓ Updated API endpoints to remove credit checking and deduction
+- ✓ All AI features are now free to use without restrictions
-- ✓ Created comprehensive credit management API endpoints
+- ✓ Created render.yaml configuration for easy Render deployment
+- ✓ Updated deployment documentation for Render platform
-- ✓ Successfully deployed with production build completed
+- ✓ Application ready for production deployment on Render